andrewcooke/uykfg/README.md

 Stagger
 -------

-This software incldues a copy of [Stagger](https://code.google.com/p/stagger) which appears to be no longer maintained, and does not install.
+This software includes a copy of [Stagger](https://code.google.com/p/stagger) which appears to be no longer maintained, and does not install.
 The copyright remains with the initial author, Karoly Lorentey.
 See LICENCE file in the stagger directory.